finance calculator

 Tips & cautions

-• Some policies cap accrual each period once you hit the maximum—confirm how your employer enforces caps.
+• Some policies cap accrual each period once you hit the maximum balance rather than only applying a cap at year-end.
+Ask HR how your employer enforces caps so you can interpret the results correctly.

 • Simplified annual snapshot; does not model month-by-month caps or front-loading policies.